Xiangyu-Hu/SPHinXsys/README.md

 ### Installing on Ubunutu Linux and Mac OS

-0. Make sure that gcc, gfrotran, wget, git, cmake are installed and uodated.
+0. Make sure that gcc, gfrotran, wget, git, cmake and google test are installed and updated.

 1. Install Boost and TBB libraries

         $ sudo apt-get install libtbb-dev
         $ sudo apt-get install libboost-all-dev

     and set the environment by

         $ echo 'export TBB_HOME=/usr/lib/x86_64-linux-gnu' >> ~/.bashrc